 The apps on your Dell Chromebook 3100 frozen are similar to and remind you of mobile apps.
 On hardware, you only receive a certain amount of storage.
 There’s no need to be concerned.
 You have 100 GB of built-in online storage at your disposal.
 Many companies have followed Google’s lead and begun producing Chromebooks.
 As a result, each gadget has the same issue.

-Are You in Face of a Frozen Chromebook
+Are You in Face of a Chromebook frozen Issue?

 Regardless of whether you’re using an ASUS Chromebook, an HP Chromebook, a Samsung Chromebook, or a Chromebook from another manufacturer, you’ll come across a book at some point.
 You may discover that you are locked out or that you have stopped responding.